EGR-314-Team-307/EGR-314-Team-307/Report.md

 | Voice of the Customer | Related Customer Need            |
 |-----------------------|---------------------------------|
 | “I threw it in my car once it came in and a week later, my son got a hold of a lighter and started a flame that caught our backseat while driving.
 I pulled over immediately and pulled the extinguisher out, but it didn’t work at all.” | The product should be easy to operate (Latent). |

+## Use Cases

+### User Story #1: Sarah
+Sarah, a busy professional, relies on a smart plant waterer to keep her indoor plants thriving amidst her hectic schedule.
+With customized watering schedules and real-time monitoring, the device ensures each plant receives the precise amount of hydration it needs, sparing Sarah the worry of wilted foliage.
+Through remote control via a mobile app, Sarah can nurture her indoor garden effortlessly, enjoying the lush greenery that enriches her living space.

+### User Story #2: John
+In a suburban garden, John installs an automatic plant cover to safeguard his delicate flowers from frost during chilly nights.
+As temperatures drop, the sensor-equipped cover detects the cold and swiftly unfurls, cocooning the plants in warmth until the weather improves.
+John can rest easy knowing his garden is shielded from harm, allowing his flowers to bloom undisturbed even in the coldest of nights.

 # Appendix C: Bill of Materials
 ![image](https://github.com/EGR-314-Team-307/EGR-314-Team-307/assets/101139470/94e54736-0637-490f-be47-feb6c223853f)